lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 ## Simple Summary

-Introduce an **over‑collateralised accounting system** for **stETH**, enabling the token to be backed by ether supplied **outside the Lido Core pool** while preserving full fungibility and 1:1 redeemability.
+This proposal introduces an over-collateralized accounting system for stETH, enabling the token to be backed by ether supplied outside the Lido Core pool while preserving full fungibility and 1:1 redeemability.

 ## Abstract

 Lido V3 evolves the protocol from a single staking pool into a versatile Ethereum staking infrastructure platform.
 It introduces **staking vaults** – modular, non-custodial components that enable users to stake with chosen operators under customizable terms while minting stETH.
 This design preserves stETH as the unified liquidity layer while supporting diverse staking strategies including operator-led liquid staking, DVT clusters, DeFi loops, and institutional vaults.

-The protocol generalizes stETH minting through over-collateralization: any entity that can provably lock ≥100% collateral **plus a safety reserve** may mint stETH against the *effective* portion of that collateral.
-The proposal defines the *in‑protocol* collateral accounting, mint/burn flow, and health‑monitoring hooks while maintaining flexibility for vault implementations.
+The protocol generalizes stETH minting through over-collateralization: any entity that can provably lock ≥100% collateral plus a safety reserve may mint stETH against the effective portion of that collateral.
+The proposal defines the in-protocol collateral accounting, mint/burn flow, and health-monitoring hooks while maintaining flexibility for vault implementations.

 Key protocol additions:

-1. **Collateral Registry (`VaultHub`)** – On‑chain ledger tracking every vault's *total value* (TV) and *locked* portion, serving as the central coordination point for the multi-vault ecosystem.
+1. **Collateral Registry (`VaultHub`)** – On-chain ledger tracking every vault's total value (TV) and locked portion, serving as the central coordination point for the multi-vault ecosystem.
-2. **Accounting Oracle with extended supply** – Extends the existing oracle by publishing Merkle‑roots of per‑vault balances; `VaultHub` verifies inclusion proofs asynchronously ("lazy oracle" mechanism), enabling scalable vault management.
+2. **Accounting Oracle with extended supply** – Extends the existing oracle by publishing Merkle-roots of per-vault balances; `VaultHub` verifies inclusion proofs asynchronously ("lazy oracle" mechanism), enabling scalable vault management.
-3. **External‑shares mint / burn** – `Lido` contract enforces
+3. **External-shares mint/burn** – `Lido` contract enforces
    `stETH.totalSupply() ≤ Core Pool total supply + Σ staking vault locked`, refusing mints that break it.
-4. **Reserve‑breach hooks** – if a vault’s buffer drops below certain thresholds (`RR`, `FRT`), Lido Core blocks fresh mints and can order an on‑chain rebalance (partial debt repayment through Lido Core).
+4. **Reserve-breach hooks** – If a vault's buffer drops below certain thresholds (`RR`, `FRT`), Lido Core blocks fresh mints and can order an on-chain rebalance (partial debt repayment through Lido Core).

 ## Motivation